GODEEEP/wecc_proof_of_concept/README.md

 # wecc_proof_of_concept
 This repository demonstrates the GODEEEP project's approach to projecting load, wind, and solar time series under climate change.
 We demonstrated the approach using two weather years: 2017 and 2018.
-The 2017 data contains a late summer heat wave (Aug 26-Sep 3) impacting California and the southwestern U.S.
+The 2017 data contains a late summer heat wave (Aug 26-Sep 3) impacting California and the southwestern U.S. The 2018 weather year had a more traditional mid-summer heat wave (Jul 3-9) that impacted most of the WECC.

 ## Input Files
 The input data needed to recreate this demonstration is stored in the [data](data/) directory.